 LIDC database is used in the training phase.
 The database subset, which is formed randomly consists of 271 CT lung image scans.
 The grayscale images are in DICOM format that is the standard for medical images with having a size of 512x512 pixels.
 Nodule locations as a ground truth information are also provided which were detected by the radiologist.
 The total number of nodules are 49 in the database.
 In order to ensure an unbiased result, all images randomly selected from the database.
 The subset database which totally consists of 271 images are partitioned in to two groups.
 50% of the CT lung images that have nodule and 50% of the CT lung images from non-nodule are used to derive training data set.
-Likewise, the other 50 % the CT lung images that have nodule and 50% of the CT lung images that have nodule and subset for the training phase 135 lung CT images are used which consists of 24 images with nodule and 111 images with non-nodule.
+Likewise, the other 50 % the CT lung images that have nodule and 50% of the CT lung images are used to derive the test data.
+The training is an iterative process in classification but for the training phase 135 lung CT images are used which consists of 24 images with nodule and 111 images with non-nodule.